-Fresh from her critically acclaimed performance in the Holocaust drama Kapò, twenty-two-year-old American actress Susan Strasberg was awarded the role of Penny at the insistence of Columbia Pictures, who had entered into a deal with Hammer to distribute the movie.
-The daughter of noted drama coach Lee Strasberg, her introduction to the public had come in 1955 with both the Academy Award-winning drama Picnic and the eponymous role in the Broadway biopic The Diary of Anne Frank.
+Fresh from her critically acclaimed performance in the Holocaust drama Kapò, twenty-two-year-old American actress Susan Strasberg was awarded the role of Penny, the wheelchair-bound protagonist investigating the disappearance of her father, at the insistence of Columbia Pictures, who had entered into a deal with Hammer to distribute the movie.
+The daughter of noted drama coach Lee Strasberg and close friend of Hollywood star Marilyn Monroe, her introduction to the public had come in 1955 with both the Academy Award-winning drama Picnic and the eponymous role in the Broadway biopic The Diary of Anne Frank.

-Principal photography on the movie, with the name having now changed from See No Evil to Hell Hath No Fury, commenced 24 October 1960 in the south of France, with locations including the Villa de la Garoupe and Nice Airport.
-Two weeks later the production relocated to ABPC Elstree Studios, Hertfordshire, where the internal scenes at the Appleby home would be filmed.
-It was here that Dr. Gerrard would be introduced, and for the small but pivotal role the producers decided to cast Hammer regular Christopher Lee who, to horror fans, was still most famous for his iconic turn as Dracula just a few years earlier.
+Principal photography on the movie, with the name having now changed from See No Evil to Hell Hath No Fury, commenced on 24 October 1960 in the south of France, with locations including the Villa de la Garoupe and Nice Airport.
+Two weeks later the production relocated to ABPC Elstree Studios in Hertfordshire where the internal scenes at the Appleby home would be filmed.
+It was here that the ominous psychiatrist Dr. Gerrard would be introduced and for the small but pivotal role the producers decided to cast Hammer regular Christopher Lee who, to horror fans, was still most famous for his iconic turn as Dracula released just a few years earlier.

-Looking back on Taste of Fear many years later, Lee would admit that it was the best Hammer film that he ever worked on and, in his autobiography Lord of Misrule, claimed that it was Hammer’s second-best offering after 1960′s Never Take Sweets from a Stranger.
-A few months before his involvement in the movie, Lee had married model and painter Birgit Kroencke, just ten days before his thirty-ninth birthday.
+Looking back on Taste of Fear many years later Lee would admit that it was the best Hammer film that he had ever worked on and, in his autobiography Lord of Misrule, claimed that it was Hammer’s second-best offering after 1960′s Never Take Sweets from a Stranger.
+A few months before his involvement in the movie Lee had married model and painter Birgit Kroencke, just ten days before his thirty-ninth birthday.

 In less talented hands Sangster’s script could have become an incoherent mess or, even worse, simply dull, yet Hammer wisely selected a crew that were more than able to handle a claustrophobic thriller.
 In the director’s chair was Seth Holt, who had started out as in the editing department for Ealing, working on such classics as Dead of Night and Kind Hearts and Coronets for his brother-in-law Robert Hamer.
 Another veteran from Ealing’s golden era was Douglas Clocombe, the director of photography responsible for lensing many of the studio’s most known works.